rage/programming-23/data/part-11/2-more-comprehensions.md

 ## Comprehensions and dictionaries

 There is nothing intrinsically "listey" about comprehensions.
 The result is a list because the comprehension statement is encased in square brackets, which indicate a Python list.
-Comprehensions work just as well with Python dictionaries if your use curly brackets instead.
+Comprehensions work just as well with Python dictionaries if you use curly brackets instead.
 Remember, though, that dictionaries require key-value pairs.
 Both must be specified when a dictionary is created, also with comprehensions.

 The basis of a comprehension can be any iterable series, be it a list, a string, a tuple, a dictionary, any of your own iterable classes, and so forth.